uraimo/Bitter/README.md

     ]
 )
 ```
-Import the framework with `import Bitter`.
+Regardless of how you added Bitter to your project, import it with `import Bitter`.

 ## Usage